 In October 2006, a consultant completed a security assessment of the ADC.
-The study indicated that both the electronic and mechanical security systems (locks, intercoms, CCTV and card readers) require upgrading to fully support the expansion.
-The existing fragmentation makes the systems more reactive than proactive and requires more staff time to manage security.
-In FY 2008, funding was authorized to begin the process of integrating, upgrading and completing the first portion of the four highest priority areas.
+The study indicated that both the electronic and mechanical security systems (locks, intercoms, CCTV and card readers) require upgrading to adequately support the current and prior expansions.
+The existing system fragmentation makes the systems more reactive than proactive and requires more staff time to manage security.
+In FY 2008, funding was authorized to begin the process of integrating, upgrading and completing the first portion of the four highest priority security needs.
 The balance of the first priority projects will be completed with future funding, as available.